auth0/docs/articles/quickstart/native/flutter/01-login.md

 # Add login to your Flutter app

-Auth0 allows you to quickly add authentication and access user profile information in your application.
-This guide demonstrates how to integrate Auth0 with a Flutter application using the [Auth0 Flutter SDK](https://github.com/auth0/auth0-flutter).
+Auth0 allows you to quickly add authentication and access user profile information in your app.
+This guide demonstrates how to integrate Auth0 with a Flutter app using the [Auth0 Flutter SDK](https://github.com/auth0/auth0-flutter).

 :::note
-The Flutter SDK currently only supports Flutter applications running on Android or iOS platforms.
+The Flutter SDK currently only supports Flutter app running on Android, iOS, and macOS platforms.
 :::

 ## Getting started

-This quickstart assumes you already have a [Flutter](https://flutter.dev/) application up and running.
+This quickstart assumes you already have a [Flutter](https://flutter.dev/) app up and running.
 If not, check out the [Flutter "getting started" guides](https://docs.flutter.dev/get-started/install) to get started with a simple app.

 You should also be familiar with the [Flutter command line tool](https://docs.flutter.dev/reference/flutter-cli).